b3rgman/joshbergman-io/content/robotics.md

 Out of 275 teams, we made it to the Championship round.
 We placed 7th.  the top 6 teams moved on to State Championship round

 Our Innovation project from this season was to find a way to work with the arts.
 We designed a 3D immersive trading card system with design boards made in penpot.
 We started working on a mobile application with react.
 You can see more fo this project on my Projects page.

+You can find out more about FIRST [here](https://www.firstinspires.org).